50 Questions You Must Ask to Evaluate the Quality of Your Website

 37. Did You Make Sure to Notate the Migration in Google Analytics?

-Not just notating the migration, but not notating major website changes, overhauls, or otherwise can hurt your decision-making later.
+Failing to notate major website changes, overhauls, or otherwise can hurt your decision-making later.

 If precise details are not kept by notating them in Google Analytics (GA), you could be flying blind when making website changes that depend on these details.

 Here’s an example: say that a major content overhaul took place.
 You got a penalty later.
-This was the only change.
 A change in department heads took place, as did SEOs.

 Notating this change in Google Analytics will help future SEO folks understand what happened before that has impacted the site in the here and now.